There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 What do you mean by Page Sessions?

 Page Sessions include the users who come to your website, click on a link, and then stay there for at least 5 seconds.
 This metric tells us which pages keep visitors engaged in our site longer than others.
-It also helps us see how well designed our pages are so we can optimize them better in the future if need be.
+It also helps us see how well designed our pages.

 What is the 'number of Pageviews?'